 The second streamlined LNER train.
 Introduced in 1937 to commemorate the Coronation of King George VI.
 It ran between London (Kings Cross) and Edinburgh.
 The train included an Observation Car at the rear of the train.

 NB - I have not illustrated the complete West Riding Ltd as the coaches were identical to the Coronation.
-The main difference was that the name was on the side of each coach in stainless steel letters.
+The main difference was that the name (West Riding Limited - in full) was on the side of each coach in stainless steel letters.